Research on applied physics in Electrotechnology

 Computer simulation is nowadays acknowledged by the industry as a powerful tool to improve the design of any component since it reduces design time and costs (among other benefits).
 However, proper representation of physical phenomena in real components, including the modelling of the mutual interaction of complex processes, has only been possible until recently thanks to the powerful computing systems available today.
 Some projects within this area are:

 - Streamer charge calculation following an inverse-problem approach: this project deals with the estimation of the charge and extension of streamer discharges (that lead to electrical breakdown) by using optimization coupled with an electrostatic solver.
+On the estimation of the extension and charge of streamers propagating in air (pdf 314 kB)

 - Magneto-hydro-dynamic (MHD) modeling of electric plasma arcs in power components: this project is intended to simulate the physical properties of plasma arcs under high electric currents.
 It includes the interaction of thermal, electromagnetics, radiation and gas flow (CFD) physics.